Beginnings (Trevor Rabin album)

 Beginnings is the debut studio album by South African musician and singer-songwriter Trevor Rabin, released in 1977 on RPM Records.
+The original version has never been re-released.
 In 1978, the album was reissued as Trevor Rabin by Chrysalis Records.
+The Chrysalis version lost the songs Could There Be and Love Alive while adding the track Love Life.
 It was reissued in 2003 by Voiceprint Records.

 Track listing

 All tracks composed by Trevor Rabin.